 To register, you need an active Facebook account.
 This does not have to be in your own name, although most members do use theirs.
 If you don’t want to use your own account, then you can easily create another one.
 You can run two accounts on the Facebook app on your phone, and receive messages via Facebook messenger similarly.
 Alternatively, you might want to set up another app, such as Friendly for Facebook and use it alongside Facebook’s own app.

 In the early days of the group, at the end of 2015, we did vet all newcomers.
 The way that happened was as follows: we would receive notification that someone wanted to join the group.
 We would then attempt to message the person to find out about their case.
 About half the people didn’t pick up the messages we sent back via Facebook.
 Of those who did reply, none were received entry.
 However the phone calls to screen members could take up to an hour, and with just one person available to do this, it was not thought possible to commit this much time.
 Furthermore, we were turning away half the people who approached us for support, just because we couldn’t make initial contact with them without admitting them to the group.
 And finally, if the police or CPS were amongst the members we attempted to vet, it would have been easy for them to fabricate a story to gain entry.

 What about setting up a vetted user forum

-We did initially have a properly administered forum, using vBulletin.
-Unfortunately, almost no one joined, and it was withdrawn in late 2016.
+We do also have a properly administered forum, using vBulletin.
+Unfortunately, almost no one joined, but it’s still active.
 Also, it is possible for the key people you would want to exclude – the CPS and Police – from slipping through the net of any telephone vetting procedure.
-There are some alternative fora, which do undertake vetting
+There are some alternative fora, which do undertake vetting.